 In the second year of the program, students start working on a thesis, based on independent research.

-The Research Seminar History and Philosophy of Science (FI-MHPSSEM) is a required course in this part of the programme.
-It includes participation in regular resaerch seminars on either history of science, philosophy of science, or philosophy of physics.
+The Research Seminar History and Philosophy of Science (FI-MHPSSR) is a required course in this part of the programme.
+It includes participation in regular research seminars on either history of science, philosophy of science, or philosophy of physics.

-Part of the requirements for this seminar is the attendance of several colloquiums organized.
-It is strongly advised to attend these colloquiums also during the first year of study.
+Part of the requirements for this seminar is the attendance of at least 20 colloquiums in the field.
+It is strongly advised start doing this during the first year of study.

-Students can also chose to do a 15 EC internship or extra courses (subject to approval by the Board of Examiners), in combination with a smaller thesis (37,5 EC)
+You can also choose to do a 15 EC internship or extra courses (subject to approval by the Board of Examiners), in combination with a smaller thesis (37,5 EC).

 Examples of research topics: